keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 # [Who are we and what do we do?](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?animate=2019-12-19,2020-04-24,0,0,15000&d=map&r=region&c=region)

 or a cemm picture instead of the map?
+Is this slide even needed?
+I would like to introduce CeMM to build a brand, but it could be done in the abstract.
 We are an interdisciplinary group of scientists at CeMM in Vienna, Austria.
 CeMM is a Research Center for Molecular Medicine of the Austrian Academy of Sciences.